lucadibello/mininet-yaml/README.md

 ### 6.1.
 Example 1: Simple dumbbell network

-This example defines a simple dumbbell network with two routers and two hosts.
-The routers are connected to each other, and each host is connected to one of the routers.
-This is the topology built by the Mininet-YAML tool:
+This example defines a simple dumbbell network with two routers and six hosts.
+The routers are connected to each other, and each host is connected to a router via a switch.
+This is the topology built by *Mininet-YAML*:

 <div style="width: 100%; display: block;">
     <p align="center">